return42/sphkerneldoc/linux_src_doc/fs/gfs2/glops_c.rst

 Called when demoting or unlocking an EX glock.
-We must flush to disk all dirty buffers/pages relating to this glock, and must not not return to caller to demote/unlock the glock until I/O is complete.
+We must flush to disk all dirty buffers/pages relating to this glock, and must not return to caller to demote/unlock the glock until I/O is complete.

 .. _`rgrp_go_inval`: